djuanit0x/data-structure-cheat-sheet/README.md

 ### Complexity
 Time:
 - find/remove/insert: O(n) where n is the length of the longest word -- worst case
+    - Length of longest word = #edges // Worst case scenario for MWT

 ## Red Black Tree